 So these people are left with absolutely nothing.

-Even in the worst of cases, usually, a body is finally found, and there's some sort of closure, bad as it may be, you know, as please find out it was, there's some sort of closure.
+Even in the worst of cases, usually a body is finally found and there's some sort of closure, bad as it may be, you know, as the police find out it was.

-But with nothing, That's a hard life to imagine.
+But with nothing, that's a hard life to imagine.

 All right.